 On appointment to the Board, Non-executive Directors enter into service agreements with the Company in the form of a Letter of Appointment.
 The letter summarises the Board Policies and terms, including compensation, relevant to the office of Director.
-The employment contracts with Directors have no fixed term.
+The service agreements with Directors have no fixed term.

 Non-executive Director remuneration is reviewed annually by the Board.
-Non-executive Directors receive a fixed base fee for being a Director and may receive additional fees for either chairing or being a member of a Board committee, working on special committees, and / or serving on special committees and / or special boards.
+Non-executive Directors are eligible for a fixed base fee for being a Director and may receive additional fees for either chairing or being a member of a Board committee, working on special committees, and / or serving on special committees and / or special boards.
 Non-executive Directors' fees are determined within an aggregate Directors' fee pool limit, which has been established at A\$1,500,000.

-In addition to this fixed base fee all resident non-executive Directors receive 9.50 per cent in superannuation contributions.
+In addition to being eligible for a fixed base fee, non-executive Directors are eligible for 9.50 per cent in superannuation contributions.
 No retirement or other long-term benefits are provided to any Director other than superannuation.
 Non-Executive Directors can claim reimbursement of out-of-pocket expenses incurred on behalf of the Company.
-During the year ended 31 December 2017, the base fee for Directors was \$30,000 per annum.
+During the year ended 31 December 2018, the base fee for Directors was \$30,000 per annum.
+The Alternate Director is not entitled to any directors fees.
 The Chairman is entitled to A\$100,000 per annum and a per diem of the AUD equivalent of British Pounds Sterling ("GBP") 1,000 is payable whilst travelling in respect of the Group's business.
 In addition to the base fee, A\$20,000 per annum is also payable to the Director who performs the duties of Chairman of the Audit, Risk and Compliance Committee.
-With the exception of the independent Chairman, all directors waived their director fee entitlements for the year ended 31 December 2017.
+With the exception of the independent Chairman, all directors waived their director fee entitlements for the year ended 31 December 2018.